kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 }
 ```

 The above example is being translated with custom attribute transforms.
-For information how we work with `namespace.object.variant.property` hierarchical tree structure check transforms document.
+For information on how we work with the `namespace.object.variant.property` hierarchical tree structure, check the transforms document.

 ### Namespace

-In our design tokens an `namespace` is considered the top-level layer of design tokens that determines the intention of the token – where and how exactly it will be used.
+In our design tokens, a `namespace` is considered the top-level layer of a token.
+It determines the intention of the token – where and how exactly it will be used.

-Possible values of the `namespace":
+Possible values of the `namespace`:

 - The `foundation` is being used for the internal design tokens that are used as aliases for `global` and `component` design tokens, and/or interpretation of values that can be overwritten by custom theming,
-- the `global` is being used for the most common design tokens that interprets the fundamental visual language of the Orbit design system,
+- the `global` is being used for the most common design tokens that interpret the fundamental visual language of the Orbit design system,
 - the `component` is being used for grouped design tokens that can be used for similar components, e.g. shared design token for the height of the buttons and/or inputs.

 ### Object

-The `object` is an attribute to specify either the name of some component (component group) or [foundation object](#foundation-objects).
+The `Object` attribute is used to specify either the name of some component (component group) or the [foundation object](#foundation-objects).

 #### Foundation objects